"""Utility functions for reference frames, vectors, and matrix algebra."""

 ) -> Union[TensorLike, ndarray, numbers.Number]:

-Returns the dot product (without complex conjugation) of two quantities.
-The behaviour
+"""Return the dot product (without complex conjugation) of two quantities.

 but all inputs must be either all arrays or all tensors of some kind.
 The operation for